Extraltodeus/Game-of-life/README.md

 # Game-of-life
-another remake of the game of life in python.
+A remake of the game of life in python.
 Uses multi threading and has a few bonus features.

 Only requires pygame :